 The Zahav (RTGS) System

-The Zahav system (a Hebrew acronym for Real Time Credits and Transfers), which was launched in Israel at the end of July 2007, is an RTGS (Real Time Gross Settlement) system that operates in most of the world's countries (both the developed and the developing countries).
+The ZAHAV system (a Hebrew acronym for Real Time Credits and Transfers), which was launched in Israel at the end of July 2007, is an RTGS (Real Time Gross Settlement) system similar to ones that operate in most other countries (both developed and emerging markets).

-The Zahav system is an advanced system for the real-time, final, efficient and reliable settlement of shekel payments in Israel.
-The system operates in parallel with the regular settlement method, in which the transactions that are transferred via the clearing house are not final in the course of the business day.
-Payment instructions transferred in the Zahav system however, are carried out immediately, and are final once they are carried out.
-The system guarantees those using it a rapid and secure discharge of payments at any given moment: The settlement operation is carried out within just a few minutes, cannot be canceled, and the payee can use it immediately, without being exposed to risks.
+The ZAHAV system is an advanced system for the real-time, final, efficient, and reliable settlement of shekel payments in Israel.
+The system operates in parallel with the regular settlement method, in which the transactions that are transferred via the clearinghouse are not final in the course of the business day.
+Payment instructions transferred in the ZAHAV system however, are carried out immediately, and are final once they are carried out.
+The system guarantees those using it a rapid and secure discharge of payments at any given moment: The settlement operation is carried out within just a few minutes, cannot be canceled, and the recipient can use the funds immediately, without being exposed to risks.

-To download a guide for Nonbank Entities which are interested in participating in the ZAHAV (RTGS) System click here
+To download a guide for Nonbank Entities that are interested in participating in the ZAHAV (RTGS) System, click here.

 Questions and Answers